aaronmoodie/aaronmoodie.com/_posts/2023-10-23-simple-things.md

 I like simple things.
 Simple recipes.
 Simple furniture.
 Simple architecture.

-Simple doesn't mean basic, nor is it easy.
+Simple does not mean basic, nor is it easy.
 Simple is hard work.

 Simple is enough; no more or less than it should be.
 Simple does what is needed and does it well.